By Isabel Smith, MS, RD, CDN

 6. Oolong Tea

-Oolong tea, a type of black tea who’s leaves are also fermented but for a shorter period of time, may boost metabolism and shares similar health benefits to black and green teas when it comes to containing antioxidants and heart-healthy benefits due to it’s catechin content.
+A black tea who’s leaves are also fermented but for a shorter period of time, may boost metabolism and shares similar health benefits to black and green teas when it comes to containing antioxidants and heart-healthy benefits due to it’s catechin content.
 Some research suggests that oolong may raise metabolic rate for up to 2 hours post-consumption.

 7. Yerba Mate (caffeine-containing)